Analysis | Why Ghosn’s Back in Jail and What It Says About Japan

 7. Has Ghosn been mistreated?

-In the video he looked thinner and grayer but strong.
-When he was first jailed, Ghosn’s wife Carole criticized what she called his “harsh treatment” and said he’d lost 15 pounds (7 kilos).
-She said the family wasn’t allowed to contact him and that he underwent hours of questioning daily with only limited opportunities to confer with his legal team.
+In the March video he looked thinner and grayer but strong.
+While he was out on bail the first time, he had restrictions on the use of his mobile phone and the internet, could only use a computer offline at his lawyer’s office and had cameras monitoring his house.
+His second release carried similar conditions, which the court said were “meant to prevent the destruction of evidence.”
+While he was jailed, Ghosn’s wife Carole had criticized what she called his “harsh treatment” and said he’d lost 15 pounds (7 kilos).
+She said the family wasn’t allowed to contact him and that he underwent hours of questioning daily with only limited opportunities to confer with his legal team -- also standard practice in Japan.
 Two of Ghosn’s daughters told the New York Times in December that his cell was unheated, that he had asked repeatedly for blankets and that he had been denied pen and paper.
-While he was out on bail, he had restrictions on use of his mobile phone, could only use the computer at his lawyer’s office during business hours and had cameras monitoring the doors to his house.

 8. What’s the verdict on Japan’s legal system?

 Nissan ousted Ghosn as chairman three days after his initial arrest.
-It has said its internal probe, sparked by a whistle-blower, was continuing.
 Smaller alliance partner Mitsubishi Motors Corp. also removed Ghosn as chairman in December.
 Renault and its most important shareholder, the French government, waited longer, citing the presumption of innocence.
 But on Jan.
 23 Ghosn stepped down as chairman and chief executive of France’s largest carmaker.
 Renault in April said it had alerted French authorities after its investigation found some of Ghosn’s expenses “involve questionable and concealed practices and violations of the group’s ethical principles.”
 Renault and Nissan are also auditing Amsterdam-based RNBV, their joint subsidiary, with preliminary findings showing “serious deficiencies in terms of financial transparency” and spending control procedures.
 Ghosn lost his seat on Nissan’s board in April.

 10. Who else has been charged?